rafael2k/ppkb-layouts/README.md

 #### Explanation

 For Full layouts, there are two options for modified kernel input drivers: `pinephone-keyboard-full` and `pinephone-keyboard-full-improved`.
 Both let you type the same symbols of the selected layout, just like the userspace driver.
 But they still have differences that could be important to you.
-All kernel drivers allow you to use the pine key entirely as normal, even if pressed by itself, unlike the userspace driver.
-It also works even while the userspace driver is broken (as it has been for quite a while, as of 2022-07-25). `pinephone-keyboard-full-improved` (as well as any `*-improved`) in addition fully removes the Fn layer and replaces it with regular xkb/kbd modifiers, thereby removing the very annoying behaviour of getting keys stuck if Fn is not let go of last.
+All kernel drivers allow you to use the pine key entirely as normal, even if pressed by itself, unlike the userspace driver. `pinephone-keyboard-full-improved` (as well as any `*-improved`) in addition fully removes the Fn layer and replaces it with regular xkb/kbd modifiers, thereby removing the very annoying behaviour of getting keys stuck if Fn is not let go of last.
 That makes this the best and most comfortable option, at the cost of more difficult installation and maintaining (you’ll have to compile each new kernel version yourself), as well as losing the ability to send raw scan codes for e.g. F1-12 and arrow keys, which also means that the GUI (not TTY) keyboard shortcut to switch to TTY won’t work.
 You can always define a regular shortcut in your desktop environment or use `chvt <number>`, but that won’t work if the GUI is frozen and you have no SSH access.
 Or use TTYescape, available for postmarketOS and in the [AUR](https://aur.archlinux.org/packages/ttyescape).
 Still, at least in my opinion that is a small price to pay for a perfectly working custom keyboard layout.
 If you do need raw scan codes, try [https://github.com/samvel1024/kbct](https://github.com/samvel1024/kbct) in combination with `*-improved`.

 #### Introduction